hgl/nixverse/README.md

 {
   common = ...
   router1 = {
-+   deploy.targetHost = "3.3.3.3";
++   install.targetHost = "root@3.3.3.3";
   };
   router2 = {
-+   deploy.targetHost = "4.4.4.4";
++   install.targetHost = "root@4.4.4.4";
   };
 }
 ```

-Notice we set `deploy.targetHost`.
-There is also `install.targetHost`, which defaults to `deploy.targetHost` if not explicitly set, to specify the address for installing specifically.
-This allows you to specify a different address for installation if needed.
-If the machine uses the same address for both installation and deployment, it’s best to set `deploy.targetHost` only — this way, you can run `node deploy` later without modifying any code.
+Notice we use `install.targetHost` this time.
+That address is for installing specifically, and `root` is also explicit specified.

-Now we’re ready to install the configured NixOS to all machines in parallel:
+Now we’re ready to install the configured NixOS to all machines in parallel.

 ```
 $ nix run . node install servers routers
 ```

-This command will partition each disk, transfer all required packages, and activate the full configuration — all in one shot.
+This command will partition each disk, transfer all required packages and the generated ssh host keys, and activate the full configuration — all in one shot.

 And that’s it.
 Four freshly installed machines, fully configured, secrets encrypted, users provisioned, ready to rock and roll.